ravisheth/mapsseq/readme.md

 python map_process.py file_name primer_fwd_length primer_rev_length min_length max_length norm_length write_bc_count
 ```

-The specific parameters are explained below:
+The requirements for these parameters are explained here:
 - file_name: fastq file input
 - primer_fwd_length: length of the forward primer to strip from the 5' of the read
 - primer_rev_length: length of the reverse primer to strip from the 3' of the read